jvllmr/csgo-inv-shuffle/README.md

 # This example only works if you have at least 4 music kits in your inventory
 sc = ShuffleConfig()
 inv = get_inventory("YOUR_STEAM_ID_64")
-music_kits = inv.filter_by_tags_internal_name(TagsInternalName.MUSIC_KITS)
+music_kits = inv.filter(TagsInternalName.MUSIC_KITS)
 sc.set_item(0 , music_kits[3])
 sc.set_item(1, music_kits[1])
 sc.save()
 ```

-As you can see in the last example, an inventory is equipped with filter attributes and can be handled like a list.
+As you can see in the last example, an inventory is equipped with a filter attribute and can be handled like a list.
-The filters are dynamically generated when you add items to the inventory and you can issue `print(dir(inv))`
+You can filter for enums and the filter uses the TagsInternalName by default, as it is the most useful one.
-to get an overview of the different filter options.
+Otherwise using the built-in filter() function on the Inventory Object is suggested.
-To get an overview of what values the item properties can have, you can lookup https://steamcommunity.com/profiles/YOUR_STEAM_ID_64/inventory/json/730/2.
+To get an overview of what values the attributes of an Item can have, you can lookup https://steamcommunity.com/profiles/YOUR_STEAM_ID_64/inventory/json/730/2.
-Typical values for the property `tags_internal_name` are provided by the TagsInternalName enum.
+As mentioned, typical values for the property `tags_internal_name` are provided by the TagsInternalName enum.

 ### Create a shuffle cycle for only one team side